-After such a turbulent 2020, it’s clear, more so than ever, that children’s mental wellbeing will be a priority looking ahead to the future.
-Following lockdowns, different restrictions and a huge chunk of time involving missed learning opportunities, here are several options to practise positive mental health among pupils.
+It’s clear, more so than ever, that children’s mental wellbeing will be a priority looking ahead to the future.
+Following lockdowns, restrictions and a huge chunk of time involving missed learning opportunities, here are several options to practise positive mental health among pupils.

 Get pupils exploring their surroundings

 Learning through Landscapes has launched a £275,000 pilot project, My School, My Planet, which aims to support schools by re-engaging pupils with their natural environment, supporting their wellbeing and encouraging a greater connection to their natural heritage through the delivery of an outdoor education programme.
 It will support pupils in exploring the likes of eco-systems, climate change and soil degradation, as well as other tasks to get children learning outside.